tytydraco/yessleep/out/The_Colton_Mine_Incident.md

 This question took people's minds from the troubling detail and was answered promptly.

-“112 miners were on t... today's shift.”
-The young man who had just spoken was skinny with a nervous completion.
+“Quite a f..few” The young man who had just spoken was skinny with a nervous completion.
 Judging by his jeans and outward appearance it seemed clear that he was a miner.
 This detail wasn't lost on the man at the back of the room who then asked.

 “How well do you know these mines.
 Very?”
 The miner nodded quickly.
 “Good then you'll be coming with us.
 You” He pointed at the man who had suggested that the mine could have been flooded.
 "What do you do?”